 You can replenish your fund once you have more money in hand.

 Tip #2: Consider Buying Secondhand

 Buying things secondhand vs. buying them brand-new certainly doesn’t have the same appeal.
-But when saving money, buying secondhand proves to be the most cost-effective choice in the long run.
+But when saving money, buying secondhand is the most cost-effective choice in the long run.

 Cars depreciate at a significantly rapid rate when you buy them brand-new.
-When you drive it off the dealership, it loses around 10 to 20% of its original value.
+Driving it off the dealership loses around 10 to 20% of its original value.
 So even if you returned the model within the first few hours of purchase, you would still resell the car at a much lower rate than its original price.

-Buying a car that’s two to three years old can save you thousands of dollars in upfront costs.
-However, if you’re worried about its driving condition, there are ways you can ensure that you choose a car that’s both functional and economical.
+Buying a two- to a three-year-old car can save you thousands of dollars in upfront costs.
+However, if you’re worried about its driving condition, there are ways you can ensure that you choose a functional and economical car.

-For instance, you could ask a certified mechanic to check out the vehicle you’re eyeing and make sure everything is well and running.
+For instance, you could ask a certified mechanic to check out the vehicle you’re eyeing and ensure everything is running.
 It also pays to factor in the vehicle’s mileage, as more miles typically means more wear and tear on the car.

 Tip #3: Consider Going Small

-If your primary concern is your gas expenses, going for a smaller car could help resolve your issues—at least for the time being.
+If your primary concern is your gas expenses, going for a smaller car could help resolve your issues—at least for now.
 Smaller cars use less gasoline, saving you hundreds of dollars annually.
 You can also qualify for cheaper insurance rates when using a smaller vehicle than a larger one.

 Nevertheless, buying small won’t save you from all fuel-related expenses.
 There are smaller cars that use up a lot of energy when running.
 Therefore, the main thing that you should be looking for is fuel efficiency.